NaN-tic/trydoc/doc/index.rst

 ..
 Note:: This directive is not fully working yet.
 It will add a screenshot of tryton's client but not of the appropriate view.

+It also has the optional option ``:class: CLASSLIST`` which adds the specified class to the default class *trydocview* (which can be changed with the configuration option *trydoc_viewclass*).

 Menus and other data
 ~~~~~~~~~~~~~~~~~~~~